wfdd/public-open-data-portals/README.md

 ### `presiding_body`

-The name of the government agency that oversees the operation of the portal, both in English and in the native language(s), if any.
+The name of the government agency that oversees the operation of the portal, both in English and in the native language(s).
 This can be the competent authority as prescribed by law (e.g. a ministry) or a division of the competent authority delegated with the operation of the portal, if granularity is desired.